moldedbits/moldedbits.github.io/_posts/2017-06-26-introducing-argus.md

 Argus works with providers for features like Login/Signup/ForgotPassword.
 These `Providers` take care of all flow and functionality of the feature they are responsible for. `Argus` comes with built-in providers for Google, Facebook and Email login/signup.
 These are sufficient for most of the use cases, however, if they aren't enough for you, you can create your own custom provider.

 Argus is fully customizable and it adapts look and feel of your application.
-Its open source and free to use.

 A basic Argus configuration looks like